project-arcana/texture-processor/docs/rfcs/rfc-000-scope-and-design.md

 * support broadcasting (i.e. zero strides)
 * component-wise operations on images
 * creating views to parts of pixels (e.g. a view to the green component of an rgb image)
+* masks and selections (and thus restricting algorithms to them)

 ### What is NOT part of `tp`?